kunhwiko/concepts/cloud/kubernetes/D-scaling-and-scheduling.md

 ##### Cluster Autoscaler
 ```
-a) Provisions a new node when not enough nodes necessary are provisioned.
+Cluster autoscaler provisions a new node when not enough nodes necessary are provisioned.
+Downscaling times usually
-b) Downscaling times usually have longer delays to prevent thrashing.
+will have longer delays to prevent thrashing.
 ```

-##### Vertical Pod Autoscaler
+##### Vertical Pod Autoscaler (VPA)
 ```
-a) Provides additional resources (e.g. CPU, memory) to pods.
-b) Cannot update running pods (i.e. must bring down existing pods).
+VPA provides additional resources (e.g. CPU, memory) to pods, but it cannot update running pods (i.e. must bring down
-c) Cannot be executed together with HPA.
+existing pods).
+It also cannot be executed together with HPA.
 ```

 ##### Vertical Pod Autoscaler Components